nRFCloud/device-simulator-v2/README.md

   -t, --app-type <appType>                           Specifies the shadow to use.
 For custom shadow, pass a JSON-encoded shadow object or relative path to json file.
 Otherwise,
                                                      pass "mss" or "atv2" to automatically generate a conformal shadow -p, --job-execution-path <jobExecutionPath>        Specifies an unhappy job execution path for a fota update.
 View the "Use an unhappy path for FOTA execution" section of the README for more details.
+  -q, --mqtt-team-device <mqttTeamDevice>            Specifies that the device certificates you provided are for an MQTT Team Device (formerly known as an Account Device),
+                                                     which will auto-subscribe to topics for all devices in your team.
   -h, --help                                         Output usage information
 ```